tresoldi/ngesh/README.md

 * speciation events default to two descendants, but the number of descendants can be randomly drawn from a user-defined Poisson process
-* trees can be limited in terms of number of extant leaves, evolution time (in relation to the birth death parameters), or both
+* trees can be limited in terms of number of extant leaves, evolution time (as related to the birth and death parameters), or both
 * nodes can optionally receive unique labels, either sequential ones, random human-readable names, or random biological names following the binomial nomenclature standard.